tsulliva333/Runtime-Container-Security-for-Kube/README.md

   neuvector-admin   28d
   ```

-7. Create the NeuVector services and pods from the Kubernetes sample YAML located in the same directory as the `README` file.
+7. Create the NeuVector services and pods from the Kubernetes sample YAML file located in the same directory as the README file. __(EDITOR NOTE: Are you referring to the YAML file within the [GitHub repo](https://github.com/IBM/Runtime-Container-Security-for-Kube/) where you put your draft README.md of this tutorial?
+Since the final version of this tutorial will be published on IBM Developer, the information from that YAML file should be integrated into the text of this tutorial, perhaps as a code snippet.)__

   **Important note:** If you want to use another version for the NeuVector's manager, controller, and enforcer images, replace the `<version>` tags in the YAML file.
 The current version is 4.1.1.
 Also make any other modifications required for your deployment environment.
 Note that since this tutorial is using the IBM Cloud Kubernetes Service, we are using `containerd` for Nevector's controller and enforcer pods in the YAML file.